Cowra Shire

 The Cowra Shire is a local government area in the Central West region of New South Wales, Australia.
-The Shire is located adjacent to the Lachlan River, the Mid-Western Highway and the Lachlan Way.
+The Shire is located adjacent to the Lachlan River, the Mid-Western Highway and the Lachlan Valley Way.

 The largest town and council seat is Cowra.
 The municipality also has a number of small villages: Billimari, Darbys Falls, Gooloogong, Morongla, Noonbinna, Wattamondara, Woodstock, and Wyangala.

-The mayor of Cowra Shire Council is Bill West.
+The mayor of Cowra Shire Council is Ruth Fagan.

 Council

 Cowra Shire Council has nine councillors elected proportionally as a single ward.
 All councillors are elected for a fixed four-year term of office.
 The mayor is elected by the councillors at the first meeting of the council.
-The most recent by-election was held on 23 February 2013, and the makeup of the council is as follows:
+The most recent by-election was held on 21 December 2021, and the makeup of the council is as follows: